Heydar Aliyev Center: "Inner Engineering: Technologies for Wellbeing" lecture by Sadguru

+Fire

+On 20 July 2012, after a single performance, a fire started on the roof of the building at about 11:30am.
+It was quickly put out by firemen, and it was initially reported that the fire only damaged the roof of the building, leaving the interior only slightly damaged, mainly because of the water used by firemen to extinguish the fire.
+However, the damage was later reported to have had "grave consequences and material damage on a large scale."
+Officials concluded the fire resulted from negligence in the use of welding equipment in the roof; three Turkish contractors were subsequently charged under Azerbaijan's criminal code.
+After sixteen months of repairs, it was formally re-opened on 5 November 2013.

 Mini Azerbaijan

 The Mini Azerbaijan exhibition on the second floor features models of 24 historical and architectural buildings.
-Visitors can also learn about the history and architecture of buildings exhibited both in Azerbaijani and English.
+Visitors can also learn about the history and architecture of buildings exhibited in both Azerbaijani and English.

-Among exhibited buildings, there are buildings dated to the Middle Ages (Maiden Tower, Momine Khatun Mausoleum), 19th century (Baku Bazaar, Azerbaijan State Philharmonic Hall, Ismailiyya Palace), USSR era (Government House, Green Theatre), 21st century (Baku Crystal Hall, Flame Towers) as well as the buildings being constructed (Baku Olympic Stadium, State Oil Fund of the Republic of Azerbaijan).
+Among exhibited buildings are those dated to the Middle Ages (Maiden Tower, Momine Khatun Mausoleum), 19th century (Baku Bazaar, Azerbaijan State Philharmonic Hall, Ismailiyya Palace), USSR era (Government House, Green Theatre), 21st century (Baku Crystal Hall, Flame Towers) as well as the buildings being constructed (Baku Olympic Stadium, State Oil Fund of the Republic of Azerbaijan).

 International relations

 The Heydar Aliyev Center maintains close ties with a number of international agencies, peer structures abroad, museums and exhibition centers.
 The Center has organized events and exhibitions as a result of joint cooperation with different organization, museums and exhibitions of Austria, Belgium, Great Britain, France, Italy, Russia, Slovenia, Turkey and so on.
 At the same time, it has conducted a number of projects in Great Britain, Israel, Italy, Hungary, Romania, Russia, Turkey, Japan and others.
 Center has become a member of various international organizations.